openstack/designate/doc/source/designate-manage.rst

   show this help message and exit

 ``--file FILE``
-  The path to the file the yaml output should be writen to (Defaults to /etc/designate/pools.yaml)
+  The path to the file the yaml output should be written to (Defaults to /etc/designate/pools.yaml)

 .. _designate_manage_pool_generate_file: